 4. Current and Forecasted Market Conditions

-The LPI – Feeder program creates a settlement index based on weekly data collected from auction markets across western Canada.
+The LPI – Feeder program creates a settlement index based on weekly data collected from online and auction markets across western Canada.
 From this data, a settlement index is publicly available on the following Monday (Tuesday when Monday falls on a statutory holiday).

-The settlement index is representative of the average price of an 850 pound steer in any given week.
+The settlement index is representative of the price of an 850 pound steer in any given week.
 The index is calculated by: